1. What is Carbon Steel?

 3. High Carbon Steel

-High carbon steel, often referred to as tool steel, has a carbon content ranging from 0.60% to 1.70%.
-It can be hardened and tempered, but its weldability is poor.
+High carbon steel, often referred to as tool steel, contains 0.60% to 1.70% carbon.
+It is characterized by:

 Medium carbon steel refers to carbon steel with a carbon content of 0.25% to 0.60%, which includes high-quality carbon structural steel grades such as 30, 35, 45, 50, 55 and cast carbon steel grades such as ZG230-450, ZG270-500, ZG310-570, and ZG340-640.